complex64/protoc-gen-gorm/cmd/protoc-gen-gorm/internal_gengorm/README.md

 The plugin's implementation.

 Having `internal` in its path prevents imports from outside of the project.

-Code can move into a public package at the root of the repository if there is a use case.
+Code may move into a public package at the root of the repository if there is a use case.